 Hazards, Disasters, and International Affairs

-This course addresses the scientific and technical background of hazards (natural, technical, cultural) and disasters; considers the risk model, examines the disaster management cycle; and discusses costs and benefits of various actions in the international environment.
+This course addresses the scientific and technical background of hazards (natural, man-made, cultural) and disasters; considers the risk model and disaster risk reduction, examines current policy and the disaster management cycle; and discusses costs and benefits of various actions in the international environment.
 The implications of disasters and complex humanitarian emergencies to national and international stability are considered using case study and theoretical approaches.
-The national and international hazard management and disaster response communities are examined (government, inter governmental organizations, non-government organizations, private industry).
-Disaster management plans are considered.
+The national and international hazard management and disaster response communities are examined (government, inter-governmental organizations, non-government organizations, private industry).
+Disaster management and resilience plans are considered.

 Introduction to Law and Legal Systems